micheldebree/micheldebree.nl/src/CV-Michel_de_Bree.EN.md

 dynamic IT landscapes, who thrives on working on challenging agile projects as part of a multi-disciplinary team.

+* Currently working as Lead Developer &amp; Scrum Master (Java, WSO2, Docker, REST, OAuth, Ansible, Linux), open to new challenges in the area of The Hague
+* Experienced in Java Enterprise, Spring, REST, Javascript, Open Source, Linux, TDD, CI, Agile (Scrum, DevOps)
+* Continously improving the delivery pipeline
+* Freelancer

 My technical experience ranges a full development stack.
 From, for example, provisioning a Linux based server architecture, to developing service-oriented JEE, to implementing a REST API driven Javascript front end.
 As a developer I am at my best developing backend services and integrating them with other components, while also being involved in the whole development stack.

-My experience mainly involves customer facing internet channels that integrate reliably and securely with back office systems, in the field of logistics, telecommunication, banking, medical and public sector.
+Solutions I worked on are mainly customer facing internet channels that integrate reliably and securely with back office systems, in the field of logistics, telecommunication, banking, medical and public sector.
 In my daily work I frequently communicate with business analysts as well as the IT department and